 Here are the latest COVID-19 case numbers confirmed Monday in Washington state

-The Washington state Department of Health reported 6,972 new confirmed cases of COVID-19 Monday and 16 deaths since Friday.
-The record high case number reflects a backlog of positive lab test results received over the weekend.
-In addition, the number includes approximately 1,800 duplicate cases that have not been removed from the tally, according to the DOH.
+The Washington state Department of Health reported 2,353 new confirmed cases of COVID-19 Monday and 39 deaths since Friday.
+Deaths from the disease topped 300,000 in the United States on Monday.

-Pierce County reported 108 cases Monday and four new deaths.
-Pierce County has a total of 251 deaths likely caused by COVID-19 as of Monday, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 194 cases Monday and no new deaths.
+Pierce County has a total of 259 deaths likely caused by COVID-19 as of Monday, according to the Tacoma-Pierce County Health Department.

-Statewide totals from the illness caused by the coronavirus are at 184,404 cases and 2,941 deaths, up from 177,447 cases Sunday and 2,925 deaths Friday.
+Statewide totals from the illness caused by the coronavirus are at 203,797 cases and 2,918 deaths, up from 201,876 cases Sunday and 2,879 deaths Friday.
 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.
+The DOH revises previous case and death counts daily.

 The test numbers reflect only polymerase chain reaction tests, which are administered while the virus is presumably still active in the body.

-King County continues to have the highest numbers in Washington, with 49,355 cases and 928 deaths.
-Spokane County is second, with 19,318 cases.
-Snohomish County has the second highest number of deaths at 308.
+King County continues to have the highest numbers in Washington, with 54,535 cases and 918 deaths.
+Pierce County is second in cases, with 21,661.
+Snohomish County has the second highest number of deaths at 314.

 All counties in Washington have cases.
 Only four counties have case counts of fewer than 100.